 The Loyola Writing Institute has been offering writing courses to the New Orleans community since 1993.
 These eight-week non-credit evening workshops are open to aspiring writers and to writers of all levels.
 Classes meet uptown on the Loyola University campus, in the Marigny at the Healing Center, in the Bywater at Antenna Gallery, and on the northshore in Covington.
 All classes, taught by experienced published writers, are small and supportive.
-Classes are capped at twelve participants. $250.* Fall classes are underway.
-Information on the next session will be available soon.
+Classes are capped at twelve participants. $250.* Fall classes have completed.

 Writing Creative Nonfiction • Thomas Andes